 Planning a trip to Indonesia?
 If you’ve read any of my blog posts about ‘things to do’ in different parts of Indonesia, you should be feeling very inspired to head over and enjoy this beautiful country.
 If you’re visiting Bali, Lombok, Sumbawa or one of the other beautiful islands in Indonesia, but unsure what to take with you, I’ve got you covered with these tips on what to pack.
 If you’ve been lucky enough to visit Indonesia and have some tips I may have missed, please share them in the comments below.

-Keep it light – The thing about Indonesia is it’s very affordable and very hot, which means you don’t have to pack everything you own ‘just in case’.
+The thing about Indonesia is it’s very affordable and very hot, which means you don’t have to pack everything you own ‘just in case’.
 Budget airlines like Jetstar usually have sale fares which don’t include checked baggage, but truth be told you can definitely survive a week in Indonesia with a backpack’s worth of clothing.

 ATMs are a dime a dozen and safe, in my experience.
 Just make sure you remember to take your bank card out of the ATM once you’re finished, remember to tell your bank you’re travelling so they don’t think you’re a fraudster.

 Boys are pretty lucky as board short material is quick-dry whereas our bikini material takes longer to dry out.
 I recommend packing two swimsuits so one can be drying out while you’re wearing the other one.

 One other tip with clothing, pretty much every hotel room has air-conditioning that will keep you really cool when you sleep at night.
 I tend to get really cold, so if you’re like me, it could be worth your time to pack a warmer set of jammies.

-Shoes – Most people get around in their flip-flops.
+Most people get around in their flip-flops.
 I had a small child pee on my foot at Kuta Beach once, which really turned me off wearing them anymore.
 If you plan to hike a mountain or trek into the jungle you will need appropriate closed-in shoes.
 If you plan to sprawl out on the beach for 10 days straight, one pair of flip-flops or sandals will do.
 The clubbing scene in Kuta is brutal, you won’t need high heels.

-Beauty products – Ladies, you won’t need to apply a full face of makeup each day and even if you do, it’s just going to melt off.
+Ladies, you won’t need to apply a full face of makeup each day and even if you do, it’s just going to melt off.
 You’ll most likely only need something light like a BB cream.
 I also recommend packing loofah gloves, to scrub away dry skin and clean out sunscreen grime, as well as a face scrub.

 One thing to consider, if you need specific beauty products for things like sensitive skincare, bring them with you rather than relying on buying them.
 If you do find yourself purchasing beauty products at a convenience store they may not have a suitable range for you.